Code-Institute-Submissions/battleships-23/README.md

 #### First Time Visitor Goals

 - I want to understand clearly the rules of the game.
-- I want to start a game a short game against a computer to see if I enjoy it.
+- I want to start a short game against a computer to see if I enjoy it.
 - I want to be able to play the game with a friend for a greater challenge.
 - I want to be given information about my ships so I don’t have to work this out from the board.